GRAND PRIX RACE INFORMATION

 There are two competitions:-Team League and Individual League

 Team League The team with the most points from their best team scores, minus their worst score, is the winning team.
-Each team member shall get a medal.
+Each team member shall get a medal provided they have run 3.

 Individual League There are NO vet categories.The first one, two, three in each division will receive a trophy based upon their best five scores regardless of age or sex.
 Note you must run at least 5 races to qualify for a divisional placing